 Fake Bank Apps

-Big banks have scammers posing as them in the form of apps.
-A recent survey by an Avast, a multi-national cybersecurity firm, found that one in three worldwide users mistakenly believed that a fake mobile banking app was the real thing, putting their financial data at risk.
+Scammers will spoof the apps of big banks in order to separate you from your money.
+A recent survey by Avast, a multi-national cybersecurity firm, found that one in three worldwide users mistakenly believed that a fake mobile banking app was the real thing, putting their financial data at risk.
 Thieves use the big customer base of major banks to try to get past the secure app stores and collect personal information.

-Fortnite: Battle Royale has more than 125 million players worldwide and that tremendous pull extends to hackers and scammers too.
-Players and parents should pay attention as the Fortnite creator, Epic Games, is warning gamers about the most common Fornite scam involving ‘free V-bucks.'
-Scammers offer free or discounted v-bucks to help players elevate their game.
-What can result is identity theft, downloading malware on a device or having your money stolen.
+Fortnite: Battle Royale has more than 125 million players worldwide, and that tremendous pull extends to hackers and scammers too.
+Players and parents should pay attention as Fortnite creator Epic Games is warning gamers about the most common Fornite scam involving "free V-bucks."
+Scammers offer free or discounted v-bucks, the in-game currency, to help players elevate their game.
+What can result in identity theft, downloading malware on a device or having your money stolen.

 Home Improvement Scams

 Another common seasonal scam centers around home improvement.
 As the weather gets nicer, homeowners often look to improve their homes.
 The Better Business Bureau says in 2017, there were nearly 350 home improvement scams reported to BBB Scam Tracker across the U.S., resulting in more than $600,000 lost.
 Some scammers go door-to-door, offering to do improvement projects.
 They may take a deposit, and then never complete the work If you're not sure the salesman is legit, you can ask for a card and get back to them once you have been able to research the company by visiting the BBB website.
 These scams can also happen after major national disasters — hail storms, tornadoes, hurricanes, mudslides, and fires, among other things.